 - Meanwhile, in a bowl add diced celery, diced onion, mayonnaise, mustard, dill, salt, and pepper.
 Squeeze fresh lemon juice into bowl.
 Whisk to combine.

 - In a large bowl, add potatoes and dressing.
 Toss until potatoes are evenly coated.
-Refrigerate at least one hour to allow flavors to meld.
+Refrigerate for at least one hour to allow flavors to meld.

 Equipment Recommendations